corefan/xenko-docs/manual/ui/editor.md

 public void InitializeUI()
 {
     var rootElement = MyPage.RootElement;
-    // to look for a specific element in the UI page, extensions methods can be used var button = rootElement.FindVisualChildOfType<Button>("buttonOk");
+    // to look for a specific element in the UI page, extension methods can be used var button = rootElement.FindVisualChildOfType<Button>("buttonOk");

-    // if there is no element named "buttonOk" in the UI tree or the type does not match,
+    // if there's no element named "buttonOk" in the UI tree or the type doesn't match,
-    // the previous method will return null if (button != null)
+    // the previous method returns null
+    if (button != null)
     {
         // attach a delegate to the Click event